Time Management Statistics (2026 Edition)

 Many aspects of time management are directly related to cultural differences, including the perception of time.

 Regardless, all cultures have one thing in common — the connection between getting enough sleep and happiness.
-Numerous studies on sleep health recommend between 7 and 9 hours of sleep for adults.
+Numerous studies on sleep health recommend at least 7 hours of sleep for adults.

 But do we always get the required minimum hours of sleep?